“Every day we are born again”– Buddha

 - Drink a glass of room temperature water (with lemon if you can – fantastic liver cleanse)

-- Eat a cup of chai seed pudding – my favorite recipe is 1/4 cup chai seeds, 1 cup coco milk, tsp raw honey, add blueberries, peaches or whatever fruit you desire – its magical (see picture above)
+- Eat a cup of chai seed pudding – my favorite recipe is 1/4 cup chai seeds, 1 cup coconut milk, tsp raw honey, add blueberries, peaches or whatever fruit you desire – its magical (see picture above)

 - Do at least 20 minutes of yoga stretches or if you are feeling bold do a 30 minute power yoga session 🙂

-- Start an exercise routine
+- Start an exercise routine – whatever speaks to you, do it!

 - Practice grounding and earthing